chemistzombie/chemistzombie.github.io/_posts/2025-09-19-signora-analysis-3.md

 What's stopping them from doing the same thing with Signora and reveal the fact that her liquid fire turns out to be liquid phlogiston, or simply her busting that coffin open in Snezhnaya once we get there?

 ### Arlecchino's rerun in 5.3 was quite popular, even outperforming Mavuika's rerun
-While we didn't get any new playable Harbingers in 5.x, we're still able to look at the pull count for Arlecchino (the only Harbinger who was rerun in 5.x), and compare it against other banners.
+While we didn't get any new playable Harbingers in 5.x, we're still able to look at the pull count for Arlecchino (the only Harbinger who was rerun in 5.x outside chronicled banner), and compare it against other banners.

 When including debut banners, it might seem as if her pull count wasn't really all that great, only sitting at the 9th place, and trailing behind Furina's rerun.
 However, do note that those two banners were the *only* rerun banners that made it to the top 10, so that's still quite an impressive feat.